bheinzelman/Compressor-Decompressor/README.md

 # Compressor-Decompressor
-Text Compressor built with Visual C++
+Text Compressor , can be built on Windows, and Linux.
+Not sure about OSX

 Text is encoded with a Huffman tree.